open-cluster-management-io/policy-collection/stable/SC-System-and-Communications-Protection/README.md

 # System and Communications Protection

-See the [NIST Special Publication 800-53 (Rev. 4)](https://nvd.nist.gov/800-53/Rev4/control/SC-1) for a the System and Communications Protection control family.
+See the [NIST Special Publication 800-53 (Rev. 4)](https://nvd.nist.gov/800-53/Rev4/control/SC-1) for a description of the System and Communications Protection control family.
 View the following table list of with the stable policy that is supported by [Red Hat Advanced Cluster Management for Kubernetes](https://access.redhat.com/documentation/en-us/red_hat_advanced_cluster_management_for_kubernetes/2.1/html/security/security#managing-certificate-policies):

 Policy  | Description | Prerequisites
 ------- | ----------- | -------------